ihucos/plash/README.md

 Please!
 Write me an mail plash@irae.me, open an issue, do a pull request or or ask me out for a friendly chat about plash in Berlin.

 #### Who are you?
 A Django/Python software-developer.
-Since this is an open source project I hope this software grows
+Since this is an open source project I hope this software grows organically and collaboratively.

 #### Why did you write it?
 In my personal opintion Docker is revolutionary but has some shortcommings: awkward interface, reinvention of established software or interfaces, bundling, vendor lock in and overengeneering.
 In a way it kills it's idea by trying too hard to build a huge company on top of it.
 Plash thrives to not to be more than a usefull tool with one task: Building and running containerized processes.
 Ultimatevly I wanted something I can if neccesary maintain by myself.